juliastic/dev-progress/_posts/2020-11-08-tales-of-a-developer-who-is-bad-at-designing.md

 date:   2020-11-08 15:00:00 +0200
 categories: []
 ---
-The different aspects of software development can be both a blessing and a curse: On the one hand I love creative problem solving, on the other hand I'm terrible with designing UI.
+The different aspects of software development can be both a blessing and a curse: On the one hand I love creative problem solving, on the other hand I'm terrible at designing UIs.

 Ever since I started getting into programming, I've worked on numerous private projects, most of which I've abandoned after a couple of weeks.
 The different reasons for abandonment were never technical but always design related - in my opinion the technical aspect of software development is somewhat easy (take this statement with a grain of salt).